firecat53/dockerfiles/syncthing/README.md

 ## Run

 Systemd service file available.
 Edit to enable or disable 'host' networking as necessary for local discovery needs.
+Pass additional arguments to syncthing after the image name if desired.
+Default entrypoint is `syncthing` and default CMD is `-home=/config -gui-address=0.0.0.0:8384`

     docker run -d \
                -v /mnt/media:/mnt/media \